ST JOHN'S CHURCH, STANGROUND

 Our worship at St John’s has a traditional feel and is very welcoming to everyone.
 We love to see children and they have a special area with toys etc for the young ones.

 We really value our link to St John's Church School, and children are welcome and fully included in the life of the church.

 Do come along and meet us – we would love to see you!

-St John’s is also the Church where we celebrate major events, like the community Remembrance Day Service, the Candlelight Carol Service and Midnight Mass.
-Every year at the end of June we have a ‘Patronal Festival’ when we have a community party to celebrate Stanground’s own Parish Church.
+St John’s is also the Church where we celebrate certain events throughout the year. events, like the Parish Remembrance Day Service, the Candlelight Carol Service and Midnight Mass.
+Every year at the end of June we have a ‘Patronal Festival’ when we have a community party to celebrate Stanground’s Parish Church.
 Please do look at our website or Facebook page to see what else is coming up..

 Every Sunday at 9.30am we celebrate Holy Communion using the Common Worship services from the Church of England.
 The music is a mix, sometimes organ and sometimes piano.
 The sermon or talk aims to help us in our daily life of faith and draw us closer to God.
 The Holy Communion is open to all baptised Christians who regularly receive in any Christian Church.
 There’s a warm invitation to stay for refreshments and get to know people better.

 The first Sunday of each month is a slightly more relaxed service with more modern songs and opportunity for the children to be more involved.
 This is an excellent service for family baptisms in particular.